United States Youth Soccer Olympic Development Program Overview

 The US Soccer Olympic Development program philosophy is to identify players of the highest caliber on a continuing basis for the purpose of increasing success of the U.S. national teams.
 The program was formed in 1977 to identify a pool of players in each age group from which a national team will be selected for international competition.

-Region 1 also hosts an optional regional camp (formerly known as ID camp) in early July exclusively for ODP team participants.
+The East Region also hosts an optional regional camp (formerly known as ID camp) in early July exclusively for ODP team participants.
 These camps are designed to provide high level competition and training for participating players.
 During this training and competition, players who are capable of performing at a higher level of play are identified for regional pool participation, and possible national team camp, pool, or team participation.

 - Development as a player through experience.
 The opportunity to train and play with the best players in one’s age group (birth year.)